janpeuker/awesome-tech-roles/README.md

 * [Agile Product Manager](https://www.atlassian.com/agile/product-management/product-manager) - Comparing Product roles in Atlassian's knowledge base which is naturally biased towards enterprise agile
 * [Product Manager](https://www.bringthedonuts.com/essays/productmanager.html) - Ken Norton's classic essay defining the product manager
 * [Product Managers for the digital world](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/product-managers-for-the-digital-world) - Context on product manager roles in traditional enterprises aiming for digital transformation
-* [Product School](https://productschool.com/blog/product-management-2/ultimate-product-management-guide/) - The Product School has a lot of content on hard PM skills like user research, experimentation, measurements, writing PRD's - this is a resource list
+* [Product School](https://productschool.com/blog/product-management-2/ultimate-product-management-guide/) - The Product School has a lot of content on hard PM skills like user research, experimentation, measurements, writing PRD's and [Product Design](https://productschool.com/blog/product-management-2/product-design-definition/
+) - this is a resource list
 * [Product Shaping at Stripe](https://newsletter.bringthedonuts.com/p/building-products-at-stripe) - Ken Norton's podcast with Michael Siliski comparing Stripe and Google's product approach
 * [Project to Product](https://projecttoproduct.org/solutions/) - (for comparison) Book and approach ("The Flow Framework" blueprint) often used in traditional industry to move from project to product
 * [RFC's as decision making tool](https://buriti.ca/6-lessons-i-learned-while-implementing-technical-rfcs-as-a-management-tool-34687dbf46cb) - Juan Pablo Buriticá on how RFC's can bridge between Engineering and Product and help include everyone